ablueblaze/FM-006-calculator-app/README.md

 ### Current/Continued Development

 - Where in the project am I?
+  Figuring out the calculation portion of the calculator

 - What is the next thing being developed?
+  Solving the decimal problem

 - What would I like to do to improve the project in the future?